-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-In the film, Mansu, desperate for reemployment, resorts to the extreme measure of 'eliminating competitors'.
-Park shared, "When I first read the original work, I was drawn to the subtle humor it exuded.
-It inspired me to create a comedic film."
-He added, "Given that it's about a worker in a system, I couldn't help but think of Charlie Chaplin's 'Modern Times'.
-Although I didn't rewatch it, once the thought occurred, I leaned towards a comedic approach."
-Lee Byung-hun's mustached appearance in the film also evokes Chaplin.
+In the film, Mansu, desperate to find work, loses his moral compass and makes the extreme choice of "eliminating competitors."
+Park said, “When I first read the original story, I really liked the subtle humor that comes through.
+That inspired me.
+I thought I could turn this into a comedic film.”
+He added, “Since it’s about a worker within a system, I couldn’t help thinking of Charlie Chaplin’s Modern Times.
+But I didn’t rewatch Modern Times.
+Still, once that idea came to mind, it naturally led me toward a comedic approach.”
+Mansu’s appearance in the film, with a mustache, also evokes Chaplin.

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Choice'
+Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

 Actor Lee Byung-hun recently shared a nostalgic photo on his social media with Song Kang-ho and Shin Ha-kyun, reminiscing about their time on 'Joint Security Area'.
 Park recalled, "After the screening, Kang-ho and Ha-kyun sat across from me at the after-party.
 It was funny yet bittersweet to see how they've aged.
 It made me reflect on how we've all managed to endure and survive."